 The right marketing can even help sales make the first contact with interested prospects.
 So-called inbound marketing aims to make your prospects make the first move and get in touch with the sales team before they have to pick up the phone.
 An ideal and much easier way to handle a situation is to answer requests instead of more or less randomly calling people who might or might not be interested in your products and services.
 Inbound marketing can also help rather shy salespeople by who have a problem with cold calling by establishing a less intrusive point of the first contact.

 But there is more marketing can do…

-When sales is running out of new potential clients to contact, marketing can help identifying them and filling up the list of potential clients.
+When sales is running out of new potential clients to contact, marketing can help to identify them and filling up the list of potential clients.
 Marketing can even do part of the lead nurturing in an early stage of the customer journey.

 Learn how to market your business and drive traffic, generate leads and sales with social media: “The Social Traffic Code“